vdemichev/DiaNN/README.md

 3. Multi-tab GUI, ideal for dealing with multiple experiments in parallel.

-4. Experimental support for NIST .msp and SpectraST .sptxt libraries.
+4. Experimental support for NIST .msp and SpectraST .sptxt libraries (currently library retention time information is not used - support for this will be added later).

 ### Installation